How do we know which parts of the Bible to follow? And how do we answer critics on this issue?

-Christians are often criticized, (and sometimes rightfully so), for cherry picking from the Bible and ignoring the difficult passages that embarrass us; kind of like scandalous family members who we’d rather not acknowledge or talk about.
-And why not since they seem to provide so much ammunition for “popular” cynics like Bill Maher or more scholarly critics like Sam Harris, who writes:
+Christians are often criticized (and sometimes rightfully so), for cherry picking from the Bible and ignoring the difficult passages that embarrass us.
+Kind of like scandalous family members whom we’d rather not acknowledge or talk about.
+And why not, since they seem to provide so much ammunition for “popular” cynics like Bill Maher.
+Or more scholarly critics like Sam Harris, who writes,

 Well, first we need to clarify that in fact we don’t “pick and choose” (or at least we shouldn’t).
 The historic and orthodox Christian belief about the Bible is reflected in Paul’s words:

 “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness,…” (2 Timothy 3:16)